wyattjoh/ims/README.md

 - `width`: output image width (default is the original width).
 - `height`: output image height.
 If both `width` and `height` are provided, the `width` will be used instead.
-- `resize-mode`: select the resize mode to adjust how the resizing operations will perform:
+- `fit`: The fit parameter controls how the image will be constrained within the provided size (width | height) values:
-  - `preserve`: only convert up to the maximum of the resize dimension
+  - `bounds`: resize the image to fit entirely within the specified region
-  - `stretch` (**default**): scale images up and down
+  - `cover` (**default**): resize the image to entirely cover the specified region.
 - `orient`: changes the image orientation:
   - `r`: Orientate the image right.
   - `l`: Orientate the image left.